- Climate Change Impact (Audubon) | +1.5°C - 50% Range Lost | +3.0°C - 86% Range Lost

-Take a look at the Spruce Grouse with Project Upland (Falcipennis canadensis).
+Take a look at the Spruce Grouse (Falcipennis canadensis) its history, biology, and hunting availability.

 If you don’t live in the northern fringe of the country, it’s fairly safe to say that you’re not too familiar with the spruce grouse.
 Maybe you haven’t even heard of it before.
 If so, that’s a shame.
 This mysterious bird of the North Country is well worth your attention.
 Here’s what you need to know about them.

 The spruce grouse weighs approximately 1 to 1 1/2 pounds and is about the same size, or smaller than, a ruffed grouse.
 The hens are mottled brown, gray, and white.
 They’ll can also disappear just like a ruffy in the woods.
 But the males have darker black feathers with prominent white bands/spots and display a jarring red patch called a “comb” above their eye.
 They also have feather-covered legs.

 Like the ruffed grouse, its avian cousin, males court females in the spring by puffing their feathers out and strutting for the hens.
 They will also drum by beating their wings, but it is not nearly as pronounced as with ruffed grouse.
 In fact, the spruce grouse tends to prefer secrecy and solitude more than any other native North American grouse species.

 Hens produce small clutches of approximately six eggs.
 They build nests of feather and needle-covered ground.
 The chicks will stay with their mother for several weeks to a couple months, consuming mostly high-protein insects during that time.
 Yet, they can fly and are fairly self-sufficient within a few weeks of life.
 Adults forage for berries, insects, and buds during the spring and summer and resort to needles in the winter.
 Natural predators of the spruce grouse include goshawks, owls, foxes, coyotes, weasels, fishers, and martens.

 Range and Habitat